MMGraphRAG: Bridging Vision and Language with Interpretable Multimodal Knowledge Graphs: Experiments

+Entity alignment within candidate sets is uniformly conducted via LLM-based reasoning.
+All CMEL methods share the same candidate scope, image-entity extraction procedure, and final LLM alignment prompt; they differ only in candidate generation.
+This design isolates the effect of candidate generation from the final alignment judge.

 To ensure the robustness and generalizability of our results, evaluations are conducted on different models.
 Due to space limitations, we report only the best-performing configurations for each method category in the results table.
 Specifically, the experiments utilize the embedding model stella-en-1.5B-v5 \cite{stella2024}, the LLM Qwen2.5-72B-Instruct \cite{qwen2.5}, and the MLLM InternVL2.5-38B-MPO \cite{internvl2_5_mpo}.
+The reported results are the best outcomes from three runs with different random seeds.

 The results are shown in Table~\ref{CMELresults}.
-Overall, clustering-based methods significantly outperform the embedding-based and LLM-based methods in the CMEL task.
-Compared to other clustering-based methods, our spectral clustering-based method performs best and improves micro-accuracy by about 15\% and macro-accuracy by around 30\%, clearly demonstrating the effectiveness of spectral clustering-based candidate entities generation method.
+Overall, clustering\mbox{-}based methods significantly outperform the embedding-based and LLM-based methods in the CMEL task.
+Compared to other clustering\mbox{-}based methods, SpecLink achieves the best performance, improving micro-accuracy by about 15\% and macro-accuracy by around 30\%, clearly demonstrating its effectiveness in CMEL task.